simon-parry/SmsMicroService/README.md

 ## ToDo

-- Implement Mesage receiver to take messages from queue and send to sms provider
+- Implement Mesage consumer to process messages on the queue and send to sms provider
 - Exception Handling
 - Logging
 - Unit Test repository